Copilot

 Annual commitment

-Unified pool for Copilot Studio + Foundry, 3 tiers
+Unified pool for Copilot Studio + Foundry, 3 levels

 Credits in capacity packs expire monthly.
 Annual P3 credits expire annually, which is better for planning but still use-it-or-lose-it.
 Neither rolls over.
 Unused credits are forfeit.